CMulas/KTR_analysis/README.md

 Using Rstudio (downloadable [here](https://www.rstudio.com/)), the cytoplasmic-nuclear intensity ratio per successfully-tracked dividing cell is calculated with respect to the division time.
 The code used to do this calculation is uploaded under "4.R_CytotoNuRatio.R".

 ## Optimization Parameters
 The pipeline has been tested using different markers and imaging parameters (microscope, magnification).
-Tunable parameters which can be optimized per sample is listed in the "Optimization_Parameters.md".
+Tunable parameters which can be optimized per sample is summarized in the "Optimization_Parameters.md".